Been dreaming of writing this^^ for a while?

 Full-on?
 A touch.

-Most of my life, body shame and diet obsession ruled my thoughts.
+Most of my life, body shame and the idea of losing weight ruled my thoughts.

 I analyzed every calorie and fat gram I ate; every dimple, stretch mark, and ripple on my body; and every pound on the scale.